luisgagocasas/docker-compose-develop-PHP-FPM-MYSQL/README.md

-# docker-compose Develop in PHP-FPM and MYSQL
+# docker-compose PHP-FPM and MYSQL

 Example config to make PHP-FPM container work with Nginx.